baosystems/dish2/README.md

 }
 </pre>

-This config file will be searched for at a location defined by a *DHIS2_HOME* environment variable (borrowed from the DHIS 2 setup).
-First define the DHIS2_HOME variable if not already set, then place the dish.json file in the specified directory.
+This configuration file will be searched for at a location defined by a *DHIS2_HOME* environment variable (borrowed from the DHIS 2 setup).
+If not found, your home directory will be searched.
+Place the dish.json file in the desired directory.

 <pre>
 export DHIS2_HOME='/home/dhis/config'